 Let's break down how these two tech giants transformed our mobile writing experience and set the stage for the AI writing revolution we're seeing today.

-When Samsung unveiled the Galaxy S24 series in January 2023, they weren't subtle about their AI ambitions.
+When Samsung unveiled the Galaxy S24 series in January 2024, they weren't subtle about their AI ambitions.
 The "Galaxy AI" suite of features took center stage, and among them, Writing Assist quickly became a standout feature that users actually found useful in everyday life.
+By 2026, these features have been refined across the S25 and S26 series, with each iteration becoming more intuitive and context-aware.

 What made Writing Assist different from previous mobile writing tools?
 For starters, it wasn't just about fixing your spelling or suggesting the next word.
 This tool could: